Richard Barry, 7th Earl of Barrymore: Sport

-Barrymore became a well-known sportsman, particularly in cricket, running, horse-racing, boxing and swordsmanship.
+Barrymore became a recognized sportsman, particularly in running, horse-racing, boxing, and swordsmanship.
 He bred his own racehorses and rode as his own jockey.
-He was especially famous for placing huge bets on both these sports and other extraordinarily ludicrous challenges.
+He was known for placing huge bets on both these sports and other highly unconventional challenges.

 He patronised his own personal bare-knuckle boxer, and his wife also boxed.

-He made two known appearances in first-class cricket matches from 1791 to 1792, playing as a member of the Brighton Cricket Club.
-He was listed in the scorecards as Lord Barrymore.

 Theatre

 He attended regularly the theatre, and had built, acted at and ran a costly theatre in Wargrave before his early death.

 Politics

 He expended money to be one of the two MPs for Heytesbury from 1791, able to contribute to the national debate until his death.
 (Note: This was a pocket borough by this time without any contested elections between the 1780s until the Reform Act 1832.)

 Military career and early death

 Barrymore retired to life in the Berkshire Militia, into which he had been commissioned in 1789 and was later promoted Captain, but was accidentally killed at Folkestone on 6 March 1793.
 When driving a gig his musket discharged while escorting French prisoners of war to Dover.

 He was buried on 17 May 1793 in St Mary's Church in Wargrave.